Back to top

 Heatwaves pose serious health risks for all people, but in particular older people.
 In this article we explain heat stress, the signs, why seniors are more vulnerable and what steps you can take to help prevent it happening to you.

-Heat is the natural hazard associated with the highest mortality in Australia, according to Dr Arnagretta Hunter, from the Australian National University.
+Summer can be deadly with heat the natural hazard associated with the highest mortality in Australia, according to Dr Arnagretta Hunter, from the Australian National University.

 “When heatwaves occur, the death toll routinely reaches into the hundreds.
-For example, the 2009 heatwave across south east Australia resulted in close to 500 deaths,” she writes in her article Hot and bothered: heat affects all of us, but older people face the highest health risks.
+For example, the 2009 heatwave across southeast Australia resulted in close to 500 deaths,” she writes in her article Hot and bothered: heat affects all of us, but older people face the highest health risks.

 Citing The Medical Journal of Australia, Dr Hunter notes Australian summer temperatures have risen by 1.66°C over the past 20 years.
 And in the past century there’s been a significant increase in the number, intensity and duration of heatwaves during our summers.